Find Affordable College Courses

 Buffalo, NY

 University at Buffalo ranked #8 on this year’s Most Popular Systems Theory Master’s Degree Schools list.
-Located in the suburb of Buffalo, University at Buffalo is a public school with a very large student population.
+Located in the large suburb of Buffalo, University at Buffalo is a public school with a very large student population.

 About 29% of the students majoring in systems theory at the school are women while 71% are male.